This article first appeared March 3 at 4:15 p.m. and has been updated

-The carrier John C. Stennis, two destroyers, two cruisers and the 7th Fleet flagship have sailed into the disputed waters in recent days, according to two military officials who spoke on background.
-The carrier strike group is the latest show of force in the tense region, with the U.S. asserting that China is militarizing the region to guard its excessive territorial claims. that has been at the center of a standoff between the United States and China over what the U.S. and others have said are China's excessive territorial claims.
+The carrier John C. Stennis, along with two destroyers, two cruisers and the 7th Fleet flagship have sailed into the disputed waters 's command ship arrived in recent days, according to two military officials who spoke on background.
+The carrier strike group is the latest show of force in the tensehotly disputed region, with the U.S. asserting that China is militarizing the region to guard its excessive territorial claims. that has been at the center of a standoff between the United States and China over what the U.S. and others have said are China's excessive territorial claims.

-Stennis is joined in the region by the cruisers Antietam and Mobile Bay, and the destroyers Chung-Hoon and Stockdale.
-The command ship Blue Ridge, the floating headquarters of the Japan-based 7th Fleet, is also in the area, en route to a port visit in the Philippines.
-Stennis deployed from Washington state on Jan.
+Stennis is joined in the region by the cruisers Antietam and Mobile Bay, and as well as the destroyers Chung-Hoon and Stockdale.
+The command ship Blue Ridge, which serves as the floating headquarters of the Japan-based 7th Fleet, is also in the area, en route to a port visit in the Philippines., and Stennis deployed from Washington Sstate on Naval Base Kitsap-Bremerton Jan.
 15.

 The Japan-based Antietam, officials said, was conducting a "routine patrol" separate from the Stennis, following up patrols conducted by the destroyer McCambell and the dock landing ship Ashland in late February.

 The stand-off has been heating up on both sides.
 After news in February that The move comes on the heels of a week where the U.S. and China traded barbs over the growing militarization of the region.
-Two weeks later, news broke that the Chinese had deployed an advanced surface-to-air missile battery to the Paracel Islands, U.S. Pacific Command head Adm.
+Two weeks later, news broke that the Chinese had deployed an advanced surface-to-air missile battery to the Paracel Islands, prompting U.S. Pacific Command head Adm.
 Harry Harris told lawmakers that China was militarizing to tell congress Feb.
 24 that he was convinced China was militarizing the South China Sea.

 "In my opinion China is clearly militarizing the South China Sea," Harris testified on Feb.
 24. "You'd have to believe in a flat Earth to believe otherwise."